2023

 • Mobility note

-This holiday is suitable to only a limited extent for people with restricted mobility.
+The tour is not suitable for people with limited mobility.

 • Print version PDF